EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 ### Input and output channels

-There are channels that receive information and channels that take information out, **in the following way by default a channel is bidirectional, but we can declare input and output channels. input and output channels.
+There are channels that receive information and channels that output information, **by default a channel is bidirectional, but we can declare input and output channels**.

-To identify them, observe the flow of the arrow around the word chan;
-one enters (or goes to) chan and the other leaves chan.
+To identify them, observe the flow of the arrow around the word chan; one enters (or goes to) chan and the other leaves chan.

 This is an input channel.